 Pursuant to the Regulation on Provisions and Classification of Loans and Receivables, banks are required to reserve adequate provisions for loans and other receivables until the end of the month in which the payment of such loans and receivables has been delayed.
-This regulation also requires Turkish banks to provide a general reserve calculated at 1% of the total cash loan portfolio plus 0.2% of the total non-cash loan portfolio (i.e., letters of guarantee, avals and their sureties and other non-cash loans) (except for cash and non-cash loans relating to transit trade, export sales and deliveries and services and activities resulting in gains of foreign currency, for which the general loan loss reserve is calculated at 0%, and (b) cash and non-cash SME loans, for which the general loan loss reserve is calculated at 0.5% and 0.1% respectively) for standard loans defined in Group I above; and a general reserve calculated at 2% of the total cash loan portfolio plus 0.4% of the total non-cash loan portfolio (i.e., letters of guarantee, avals and their sureties and being portfolio plus 0.4% of the total non-cash loan portfolio (i.e., letters of guarantee, avals and their sureties and being portfolio plus 0.4% of the total non-cash loan portfolio (i.e., letters of guarantee, avals and their sureties and other non-cash loans) for closely-monitored loans defined in Group II above.
+This regulation also requires Turkish banks to provide a general reserve calculated at 1.0% of the total cash loan portfolio plus 0.2% of the total non-cash loan portfolio (i.e., letters of guarantee, avals and their sureties and other non-cash loans) (except for: (a) loans provided to finance: (i) transit trade, (ii) sales and deliveries that are deemed to be exports and (iii) services and activities in return for foreign currency-denominated consideration, for which the general loan loss reserve is calculated at 0%, and (b) cash and non-cash SME loans, for which the general loan loss reserve is calculated at 0.5% and 0.1%, respectively, for standard loans defined in Group I above; and a general reserve calculated at 2.0% of the total cash loan portfolio plus 0.4% of the total non-cash loan portfolio (i.e., letters of guarantee, avals and their sureties and other non-cash loans) for closely-monitored loans defined in Group II above.

-In addition, 25% of such rates (non-cash) will be applied for each check slip that was delivered by the Bank at least five years previously.
-Pursuant to the Regulation on Provisions and Classification of Loans and Receivables, at least 40% of the general reserve amount calculated according to the above mentioned ratios had to be reserved by December 31, 2012, at least 60% had to be reserved by December 31, 2013, at least 80% had to be reserved by December 31, 2014 and 100% shall be reserved by December 31, 2015.
+Pursuant to the Regulation on Provisions and Classification of Loans and Receivables, at least 40% of the general reserve amount calculated according to the above mentioned ratios had to be reserved by December 31, 2012, at least 60% had to be reserved by December 31, 2013, at least 80% had to be reserved by December 31, 2014 and 100% had to be reserved by December 31, 2015.

-Banks with consumer loan ratios greater than 25% of their total loans and banks with non-performing consumer loan (classified as frozen receivables (excluding housing loans)) ratios greater than 8% of their total consumer loans (excluding housing loans) (pursuant to the unconsolidated financial data prepared as of the general reserve calculation period) are required to set aside a 4% general provision for outstanding (but not yet due) consumer loans (excluding housing loans) under Group I, and an 8% general provision for outstanding (but not yet due) consumer loans (excluding housing loans) under Group II (the "Consumer Loans Provisions").
+Banks with consumer loan ratios greater than 25% of their total loans and banks with non-performing consumer loan (classified as non-performing loans (excluding housing loans)) ratios greater than 8% of their total consumer loans (excluding housing loans) (pursuant to the unconsolidated financial data prepared as of the general reserve calculation period) are required to set aside a 4% general provision for outstanding (but not yet due) consumer loans (excluding housing loans) under Group I, and an 8% general provision for outstanding (but not yet due) consumer loans (excluding housing loans) under Group II (the "Consumer Loans Provisions") and a 10% general provision for both Group I and Group II consumer loans (excluding housing and auto loans), the loan conditions of which are amended in order to extend the first payment schedule; however, according to a draft regulation, the consumer loan provision rates are proposed to be returned to the previous levels of 1% for Group I loans and 2% for Group II loans.